 This Common Chart Pattern Offers a Clear Trade Setup

-Triangles are chart patterns that are associated with periods of price consolidation.
-A triangle is usually a continuation pattern, and the market or stock that forms a triangle will usually continue trending after the brief consolidation is completed.
+Triangles are chart patterns associated with periods of price consolidation.
+They are usually a continuation pattern of a previous trend.
+The market or stock that forms a triangle will usually continue trending after the brief consolidation is completed.

-Triangles are used to set up trades.
-Trades are entered when prices close above or below one of the lines formed by the triangle.
-A stop can be placed at the level of the opposite line, offering traders a way to limit risk.
-Prices are expected to move by the width of the pattern after the breakout.
+Traders use triangles to set up trades.
+They’re made when prices close above or below one of the lines formed by the triangle.
+A stop can be placed at the level of the opposite line, offering a way to limit risk.
+Traders expect prices to move by the width of the pattern after the breakout.

-The Dow Jones Industrial Average and other indexes formed small triangles in late 1999, as the markets were moving toward the top of the Internet bubble.
+As the markets were moving toward the top of the Internet bubble in late 1999, the Dow Jones Industrial Average and other indexes formed small triangles.
 This pattern included a false breakout, a move that is quickly reversed.